jwerre1/Professional-Portfolio/README.md

 The "About Me" page features my headshot and professional statement.

-The "Portfolio" page presents four of my projects.
+The "Portfolio" page presents five of my projects.
 All but "Food For Thought" were done independently - "Food For Thought" was a group project.
 By clicking on the project's picture or name, a separate tabe will appear with the deployed project.
 By clicking any of the "Code" links, you will be brought to the appropriate Github page.

+Please note that "LIRI Node App" cannot be opened in a browser, meaning only the code link is available.

 The "Contact" page features my contact infromation, as well as links to my resume, Linkedin profile, and Github profile.